Shelby Howard: Racing career

 He joined Tony Stewart's USAR team in 2005, and had three poles and four top-tens in USAR's Northern Division.
 He had three wins in his first USAR season.
 In 2006, he returned to the Busch Series driving for Odle Motorsports at Memphis Motorsports Park.
 He finished 41st after being plagued by ignition failure.
-In 2007, he drove two races in the #01 for Johnny Davis Motorsports, his best finishing being a 27th at Kentucky Speedway.
+In 2007, he drove two races in the No. 01 for Johnny Davis Motorsports, his best finishing being a 27th at Kentucky Speedway.
 Howard returned to the Trucks with ThorSport Racing in 2008, but only managed two top tens and a single top five before he was released in favor of Johnny Sauter.

 Howard started 2009 as a free agent, but was picked up by ML Motorsports to drive the #70 Foretravel Motorcoach Chevrolet after the team released Mark Green in late March.
-He would run a total of 17 Nationwide races with a best finish of 12th at the second Nashville race and Memphis Motorsports Park.
+He would run a total of seventeen Nationwide races with a best finish of twelfth at the second Nashville race and Memphis Motorsports Park.

 In 2010, Howard returned to ML Motorsports.
-Despite missing the season opening race at Daytona, Howard and ML ran 21 races with a best finish of 12th at Gateway and Iowa.
+Despite missing the season opening race at Daytona, Howard and ML ran 21 races with a best finish of twelfth at Gateway and Iowa.
 Howard returned to ML in 2011, but departed from the team after Texas.
 He has not raced in NASCAR since then.